 ON THIS PAGE: You will find information about how many children are diagnosed with astrocytoma each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-Approximately 4,000 CNS tumors are diagnosed each year in children under the age of 20, and about 35% childhood brain tumors are astrocytomas.
+Approximately 4,000 CNS tumors are diagnosed each year in children younger than 20, and about 35% childhood brain tumors are astrocytomas.

-Children with a type of astrocytoma that is unlikely to spread, called noninfiltrating astrocytoma, generally have a higher five-year survival rate, which is the percentage of people who survive at least five years after the tumor is found.
+Children with a type of astrocytoma that is unlikely to spread, called noninfiltrating astrocytoma, generally have a higher five-year survival rate.
+The five-year survival rate is the percentage of people who survive at least five years after the tumor is found.
 The five-year survival rate for children with low-grade astrocytoma is about 85%.
 For children with high-grade astrocytoma, the five-year survival rate is about 20%.
 There are additional factors that affect survival rates, including how much of the tumor can be removed during surgery.

 Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts and Figures 2015, and the ACS website.